antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Quantile-Regression-workflows.md

 ### Finding local extrema in noisy data

 Using regression fitting -- and Quantile Regression in particular -- we can easily construct semi-symbolic algorithms for finding local extrema in noisy time series data; see [[AA5](https://mathematicaforprediction.wordpress.com/2015/09/27/finding-local-extrema-in-noisy-data-using-quantile-regression/)].
-The QRMon function with such an algorithm is QRMonFindLocalExtrema.
+The QRMon function with such an algorithm is QRMonLocalExtrema.

 In brief, the algorithm steps are as follows.
 (For more details see [[AA5](https://mathematicaforprediction.wordpress.com/2015/09/27/finding-local-extrema-in-noisy-data-using-quantile-regression/)].)